awsdocs/amazon-ecs-developer-guide/doc_source/mesh-gs-ecs.md

 ## Step 2: Create Your Virtual Nodes<a name="mesh-gs-ecs-create-virtual-nodes"></a>

-A virtual node acts as a logical pointer to a particular task group, such as a Kubernetes deployment or Amazon ECS service\.
-For more information, see [Virtual Nodes](https://docs.aws.amazon.com//app-mesh/latest/userguide/virtual_nodes.html)\.
+A virtual node acts as a logical pointer to an Amazon ECS service\.
+For more information, see [Virtual Nodes](https://docs.aws.amazon.com//app-mesh/latest/userguide/virtual_nodes.html) in the *AWS App Mesh User Guide*\.

 When you create a virtual node, you must specify a service discovery method for your task group\.
 Any inbound traffic that your virtual node expects should be specified as a *listener*\.
 Any outbound traffic that your virtual node expects to reach should be specified as a *backend*\.